Slie889/hm08-qa-us/README.md

    In wdio.conf.js, replace the base URL with the Urban Routes URL generated above.

-C. The Testing project
+C. Testing project

    Write several tests to check the functionality of the Urban Routes.
 Write your tests in the createAnOrder.e2e.js file located in the test/specs folder.

    Write automated tests covering the full process of ordering a taxi.
 The test should cover:

    1. Setting the address
    2. Selecting Supportive plan
    3. Filling in the phone number
    4. Adding a credit card (Tip: the "link" button does not become active until the card CVV field on the "Adding a card" modal id="code"; class="card-input" loses focus.
    To change focus you can simulate the user pressing TAB or clicking somewhere else on the screen).
    5. Writing a message for the driver
    6. Ordering a Blanket and handkerchiefs (Tip: there are two selectors to be aware of here.
 One selector to click on and one to run expect on to verify that the state changed)
    7. Ordering 2 ice creams
    8. The car search modal appears
    9. Waiting for the driver info to appear in the modal (optional) In addition to the steps above there is an optional step you can check.

    The driver search modal will appear and there will be a countdown while a driver is assigned.
 The modal will change from showing the car search to the driver info, as shown below:

    <img width="521" alt="image" src="https://github.com/user-attachments/assets/a7bcb045-d6ab-4630-b1aa-5a3b7507c1c2" />